Driving Guide

 Driving Side

 You shall be wary of the driving lanes, as road users and drivers in Vietnam shall drive on the right-hand side of the road.
 The driving directions of all road users should always be on the right side.
 Do not be confused if you come from European countries or other left-hand driving countries.
-But don\t worry, it gets easier as you regularly navigate the roads in Vietnam.
+But don't worry, it gets easier as you regularly navigate the Vietnam roads.

 It is essential to be mindful of Vietnam’s law on road and traffic to keep you safe and away from accidents.
 Neglecting driving rules in Vietnam is dangerous, and it can lead to damage to property, bodily injury, and even the loss of your own life.
 If you are not confident in your driving skills, you can always enroll in a driving school in Vietnam.